-The Company will cooperate with the Union by investigating and attempting to correct and improve security measures for safe-guarding maintenance employees' tools at locations brought to the attention of the Company.
+The Company will cooperate with the Union by investigating and attempting to correct and improve security measures for safeguarding maintenance employees' tools at locations brought to the attention of the Company.
 Surveillance cameras will be installed in the employees' tool storage area at major garages.

 The Company will insure an employee's personal tools and tool box(s) while they are located on Company premises for up to \$25,000.
 Coverage will extend only to tools that are: (i) listed by employees on the most recent tool inventory form and signed by the garage manager or his/her designee; and (ii) stolen or damaged as the result of a known break-in, accident or disaster.
 Employees must store their tools in a locked toolbox when they are not in use and in secure storage when employees are off duty.
-Upon a mechanic's separation from the Company, employees will arrange, with management, a date and time to collect their tool box within 30 calendar days of their separation.